skyfielders/python-skyfield/skyfield/documentation/planets.rst

 So if you are curious about the positions of the planets back in 44 BC, when Julius Caesar was assassinated, be careful to ask an astronomer about the year −43 instead.
-“The fault, dear Brutus, is not in our stars, but in ourselves.”

-Once you have loaded an ephemeris and used a statement like
+Once you have loaded an ephemeris and have used a statement like

 .. testcode::